Diplomacy: Science

 Science diplomacy is the use of scientific collaborations among nations to address common problems and to build constructive international partnerships.
 Many experts and groups use a variety of definitions for science diplomacy.
 However, science diplomacy has become an umbrella term to describe a number of formal or informal technical, research-based, academic or engineering exchanges, with notable examples including CERN, the International Space Station, and ITER.

 Soft power

 Soft power, sometimes called "hearts and minds diplomacy", as defined by Joseph Nye, is the cultivation of relationships, respect, or even admiration from others in order to gain influence, as opposed to more coercive approaches.
 Often and incorrectly confused with the practice of official diplomacy, soft power refers to non-state, culturally attractive factors that may predispose people to sympathize with a foreign culture based on affinity for its products, such as the American entertainment industry, schools and music.
 A country's soft power can come from three resources: its culture (in places where it is attractive to others), its political values (when it lives up to them at home and abroad), and its foreign policies (when they are seen as legitimate and having moral authority).
+A particular example of soft power is the use of giant panda bears by China as a diplomatic gift, a practice known as panda diplomacy.